 Local community engagement, impact assessments, and development programs

 All operations implement a localized community engagement plan.

 Monetary value of significant fines and total number of non-monetary sanctions for non-compliance with laws and regulations

-In 2017, Doe Run paid approximately $105,728 in fines and non-monetary sanctions related to laws and regulations.
+In 2019, Doe Run paid approximately $167,672 in fines related to allegations of noncompliance with laws and regulations.

 Monetary value of significant fines for non-compliance with laws and regulations concerning the provision and use of products and services